If you've ever wondered how online reviews affect your brand SEO, look no further - here we explore the importance of online reviews and SEO

 The more positive reviews that are associated with your business, the more convinced users - those potential customers - will be to buy your product or service, and the higher your traffic and conversion rates will be, which will not only contribute to an increase in sales & enquiries through your website, but also show search engines like Google how useful and valuable your website (the more users visit your website, and the longer they stay, the better!), and the higher you’ll appear on SERPs.

 Also, let’s not forget that the more people who are talking about you online, the higher your profile, and the more prominent your brand becomes.
-It’s the point of your PR department, your Customer Service department and, to some degree, your Marketing department; to get the public talking about you - not only to increase your sales, but the visibility of your brand as a whole.
+It’s the point of your PR department, your Customer Service department and, to some degree, your Marketing department; to get the public talking about you and your customers writing reviews - not only to increase your sales, but the visibility of your brand as a whole.

 When existing customers leave online reviews, even if they’re bad ones!, they’re effectively acting as Brand Ambassadors; pushing your brand out there and convincing other internet users to make a decision about whether to buy your product or service.